loldonut/au-standards/POLICY.md

 - `[Description]` - the FULL Description of the Standard.

 ### IMPORTANT Note
-It must exactly follow this format if you're submitting a standard.
+It must exactly follow the format/template if you're submitting a standard.
 Otherwise it would not be reviewed, unless updated to follow the format.